helioole/LFAF/reports/lab3/report3.md

 # Topic: Lexer & Scanner
 ## Course: Formal Languages & Finite Automata
 ### Author: Racovcena Irina
-### Variant: 24
 ____
 ## Theory Notations
-**What is a Lexer?**
+### What is a Lexer?

 Lexers are commonly used in compilers, interpreters, and other programs that need to analyze or manipulate textual data.
 It is basically a program or a software component that analyzes a sequence of characters in a text to produce a sequence of tokens (or lexemes) that can be used further.

+Lexers typically use regular expressions and finite automata to recognize and classify tokens.
+Regular expressions are patterns that define the structure of the lexemes in the language, while finite automata are state machines that can recognize those patterns.

+The lexer usually works in a two-pass process.
+In the first pass, it identifies all the tokens in the input text and builds a symbol table, which is a data structure that stores information about each token, such as its type and location in the source code.
+In the second pass, the symbol table is used to generate intermediate code or machine code.

+### What is Lexer used for?

 The main task of a lexer is to take the input text and break it down into a stream of tokens that can be used by the parser.
 Each token represents a unit of meaning in the text, such as a keyword, an identifier, a number, a symbol, or a string literal.

-The lexer reads the input text character by character and groups them into tokens based on predefined rules and regular expressions.
-It then outputs the tokens as a stream of structured data that can be easily processed.
+The lexer plays a crucial role in the compilation process by breaking down the input text into manageable units that can be further processed by the compiler or interpreter.

 ## Objectives:
 1. Understand what lexical analysis [1] is.